 Holistic treatment in addiction rehab is on the rise.
-More and more establishments have learned the value of mixing evidence-based services with holistic care.
+More and more treatment centers have learned the value of mixing evidence-based services with holistic care.
 One example of holistic treatment is yoga therapy.
-Do you know what yoga is and how it can benefit those struggling with addiction?
+Do you know what yoga therapy is and how it can benefit those struggling with addiction?

 What Is Yoga Therapy?

 This therapeutic care is a type of holistic treatment.
 Unlike general counseling, yoga therapy focuses on physical, mental, and spiritual disciplines.
 It also emphasizes reflective rehabilitation via practices such as meditation, guided imagery, and exercise.

 A rehab center uses holistic rehab treatment programs, such as therapeutic yoga, to heal the body, spirit, and mind.
 Few evidence-based rehab services provide support for all three of these key areas.
 For that reason, it’s very important for people to find a rehab facility that offers both types of treatment.

 How Does Yoga Help People Who Have an Addiction?